linkedin/css-blocks/README.md

    predict the classnames while still preserving some developer familiarity when reading the output.
 This might be best for development mode.
+4. *Content hashing*.
+This strategy produces predictable classnames which means that developers **could** abuse them if they wanted to.
+   However, this approach also means that class names can be deduplicated across files built separately in downstream processing and exracted to a shared file.
+It also means that a custom brotli dictionary could be produced that would allow the most common class names to be efficiently compressed across templates and css files.

 Ultimately, the project should support all of these compression strategies and allow one to be selected via configuration.